 - Recruiter brand

-By focusing on those three experiences, we can change the entire industry from something that is transactional to something that is transformational.
+By focusing on those three experiences, we can change the entire industry from something transactional to something transformational.
 After all, these three elements are at their best when they operate as a cohesive whole.

 The future of job search should be more of a conscious, eyes-wide-open discovery process, where candidates, employers, and recruiters learn about each other.
 It should tap data and technology to connect people more directly to relevant opportunities and reduce existing gaps.
 Most of all, it should bring humanity back to the process.